-Problems related to a student's academic progression that emerge during enrollment in their undergraduate nursing program are handled through a committee hearing process.
+Problems related to a student's academic progression that emerge during enrollment in his/her undergraduate nursing program are handled through a committee hearing process.
 Students requesting an exception to policy may petition for a waiver to the BSN Admission, Progression, and Graduation (APG) Committee.
 Students wishing to make an appeal to APG should consult an academic advisor in the School of Nursing for information regarding this process.

-Alternative Course Credit in the BSN Program Alternative Course Credit in the BSN Program
+Alternative Course Credit in the BSN Program

-The School of Nursing has established procedures for assessing, validating, and evaluating objective evidence of prior learning (academic work, or professional experience) and skill attainment related to course outcomes in order to award course credit or exemption for undergraduate nursing courses.
-Students may validate prior learning where applicable through:
+The School of Nursing has established procedures for assessing, validating, and evaluating objective evidence of prior learning (academic work or professional experience) and skill attainment related to course outcomes in order to award course credit or exemption for undergraduate nursing courses.
+Students may validate prior learning where applicable through the following: